belowlab/drive/docs/source/installation/github_installation.rst

 .. admonition:: Optional Tip

-    You can also use Poetry to install the program.
-Poetry is a python package manager (another alternative to Pip and Conda and all the other package manages) that has good dependency resolution to create a reproducible environment.
-You can read more about the project here [Poetry documentation](https://python-poetry.org/) and the steps to install it are described here [Poetry Installation](https://python-poetry.org/docs/#installation).
-For individuals wishing to contribute to DRIVE development, Poetry is the current recommended way to install DRIVE.
-Poetry allows for individuals to install the necessary development dependencies to properly format and commit the code so that they can contribute to the repository.
+    You can also use PDM to install the program.
+PDM is a python package manager (another alternative to Pip and Conda and all the other package manages) that has good dependency resolution to create a reproducible environment.
+You can read more about the project here [PDM documentation](https://pdm-project.org/en/latest/) and the steps to install it are described in the "Installation" section.
+For individuals wishing to contribute to DRIVE development, PDM is the current recommended way to install DRIVE.
+PDM allows for individuals to install all the necessary dependencies for both runtime and development so that code can be properly formatted and tested before it is committed.

 Steps to installing DRIVE:
 --------------------------